maxpv/maxpv.github.io/README.md

 #### Adversarial examples ([notebook](https://github.com/maxpv/maxpv.github.io/blob/master/notebooks/Adversarial_ResNet50.ipynb))
 In this notebook we generate adversarial images and make a frog looks like a plane in the eyes of a pre-trained `ResNet50` model in Keras.

+#### Image colorization (in progress)
+In this notebook we colorize gray-scale images using convolutional autoencoders.

 ## Problems
 #### Leaves ([notebook](https://github.com/maxpv/maxpv.github.io/blob/master/notebooks/leaves.ipynb))
 `classification` `sklearn` `ensemble`